To begin with, let's first import the modules we will use:

 As you can see, similarly to tensors, torchani models also have a device and a dtype, which are the device and dtype their internal parameters.
 If your inputs are in CPU, then the model should be in CPU, and similarly for CUDA GPUs.
 By default all models have dtype=torch.float32.

-Now let’s compute energy and force:
+Now let’s perform a single point calculation to compute energy and force:

 And print to see the result: